Kcho

-KCHO (sometimes spelt "K'cho"), born Alexis Leiva Machado on the Isle of Pines (1970), is a contemporary Cuban artist.
+KCHO (sometimes spelled "K'cho"), born Alexis Leiva Machado on the Isle of Pines (1970), is a contemporary Cuban artist.
 He first attracted international attention by winning the grand prize at South Korea's Gwangju Biennale in 1995.

 Biography

 Early years

 Alexis Leiva Machado (Kcho) was born in Nueva Gerona, Isla de la Juventud, on February 12, 1970.
-Son of Ignacio de Loyola Leiva Abreu, a carpenter and telecommunication technician, and Martina Primitiva Machado Cuní, better known as Martha Camacho, a famous artist, he grew up alongside four other sisters in a hard-working environment.
+Son of Ignacio de Loyola Leiva Abreu, a carpenter and telecommunication technician, and Martina Primitiva Machado Cuní, better known as Martha Camacho, a famous artist, he grew up alongside four other sisters.
 He attended Josué País primary school, Manuel Alcolea primary school, and subsequently, Elementary Art School Leonardo Liberta in Isla de la Juventud.
 In 1986, he enrolled in the National School of Plastic Arts (ENA) in Havana and graduated in 1990, specializing in painting and sculpture.

 In 1986, at sixteen, he marked the start of his career with the personal exhibition "Kcho Expone Favelas" at the Centre of Plastic Arts in Nueva Gerona.
 From 1990 onwards, he began to display his works in individual and collective exhibitions both nationally and internationally.
 One of his works from his graduation thesis Paisaje Popular Cubano, 1990 (Cuban Popular Landscape), homonymously named, allowed him to be part of the permanent collection displayed at the Fine Arts Museum of Cuba (MNBA).